18 Craziest Things Left Behind at Airports

 Expensive paintings, a block of cheese, and a riveting journal are just some of the craziest things left behind at airport terminals, restrooms, parking lots, and TSA checkpoints.

 Sure, you may park it there for the duration of your trip but why wouldn’t you come back for it?
 According to Jeff Martinelli, CM, manager of customer programs, Pittsburgh International Airport there’s a host of reasons including unpaid parking fines, it’s a junker, or the death of the owner and no one comes forward to claim it.
 Some recent standouts of abandoned cars include a 2015 GMC Sierra and 2005 Land Rover, shares Martinelli.
-Find out what you can get for free at the airport.

 No one came forward to claim a wall projector left behind at Pittsburgh International Airport.
 We guess that person won’t be showing their annual three-hour vacation slideshows anymore.
 Speaking of pictures, your seatmate might not be interested in your vacation snaps.
 Keep this airplane etiquette in mind when you fly.